 Primary source material

 The two major resources we have in our libraries are post office directories, and Council rate books.
 These are available at Fitzroy, and Richmond Libraries (note that City of Collingwood rate books are held at the Fitzroy library).
+City of Melbourne rate books spanning 1861-1975 are available at Carlton Library.
 These resources have been copied to microfiche and microfilm, and can be read on machines in the libraries.

 Post office directories